Dacoity

 Dacoity is a term used for "banditry" in the Indian subcontinent.
-The spelling is the anglicised version of the Hindi word डाकू (daaku); "dacoit" /dəˈkɔɪt/ is a colloquial Indian English word with this meaning and it appears in the Glossary of Colloquial Anglo-Indian Words and Phrases (1903).
-Banditry is criminal activity involving robbery by groups of armed bandits.
+The spelling is the anglicised version of the Hindi word डाकू (ḍākū); "dacoit" /dəˈkɔɪt/ is a colloquial Indian English word with the meaning "a robber belonging to an armed gang".
+It appears in the Glossary of Colloquial Anglo-Indian Words and Phrases (1903).
+Banditry is a criminal activity involving robbery by groups of armed bandits.
 The East India Company established the Thuggee and Dacoity Department in 1830, and the Thuggee and Dacoity Suppression Acts, 1836–1848 were enacted in British India under East India Company rule.
 Areas with ravines or forests, such as Chambal and Chilapata Forests, were once known for dacoits.

 Etymology

-The word "dacoity", the anglicized version of the Hindi word ḍakaitī (historically spelled dakaitee).
-Hindi डकैती comes from ḍākū (historically spelled dakoo, Hindi: डाकू, meaning "armed robber").
+The word "dacoity" is an anglicized version of the Hindi word ḍakaitī (historically transliterated dakaitee).
+Hindi डकैती comes from ḍākū (historically transliterated dakoo, Hindi: डाकू, meaning "armed robber").

 The term dacoit (Hindi: डकैत ḍakait) means "a bandit" according to the OED ("A member of a class of robbers in India and Burma, who plunder in armed bands").

 History

-Bandits of Bhind-Morena and Chambal
+Bandits of Bhind-Morena of Gwalior Chambal

-The dacoity have had a large impact in the Bhind and Morena of Chambal regions in Madhya Pradesh, Rajasthan, Haryana and Uttar Pradesh in north-central India.
+The dacoity have had a large impact in the Bhind and Morena of Chambal region in Madhya Pradesh and Rajasthan in north-central India.
 The exact reasons for the emergence of dacoity in the Chambal valley have been disputed.
-Most explanations have simply suggested feudal exploitation as the cause that provoked many people of this region to take to arms.
-The area was also underdeveloped and poor, so that banditry posed great economic incentives.
-However, the fact that many gangs operating in this valley were composed of higher castes and wealthy people appears to suggest that feudalism may only be a partial explanation of dacoity in Chambal valley (Bhaduri, 1972; Khan, 1981; Jatar, 1980; Katare, 1972).
+Most explanations have suggested feudal exploitation as the cause that provoked many people in this region to take arms.
+The area was also underdeveloped and poor, so banditry posed great economic incentives.
+However, the fact that many gangs operating in this valley were composed of higher castes and wealthy people appears to suggest that feudalism may only be a partial explanation of dacoity in Chambal Valley (Bhaduri, 1972; Khan, 1981; Jatar, 1980; Katare, 1972).
 Furthermore, traditional honour codes and blood feuds would drive some into criminality.

 In Chambal, India, organized crime controlled much of the countryside from the time of the British Raj up to the early 2000s, with the police offering high rewards for the most notorious bandit chiefs.
-The criminals regularly targeted local businesses, though they preferred to kidnap wealthy people, and demand ransom from their relatives - cutting off fingers, noses, and ears to pressure them into paying high sums.
+The criminals regularly targeted local businesses, though they preferred to kidnap wealthy people and demand ransom from their relatives – cutting off fingers, noses, and ears to pressure them into paying high sums.
 Many dacoity also posed as social bandits toward the local poor, paying medical bills and funding weddings.
-One ex-dacoit described his own criminal past by claiming that "I was a rebel.
+One ex-dacoit described his criminal past by claiming that "I was a rebel.
 I fought injustice."
 Following intense anti-banditry campaigns by the Indian Police, highway robbery was almost completely eradicated in the early 2000s.
 Nevertheless, Chambal is still popularly believed to be unsafe and bandit-infested by many Indians.
-One police officer noted that the fading of the dacoity was also due to social changes, as few young people were any longer willing to endure the harsh life as a highway robber in the countryside.
+One police officer noted that the fading of dacoity was also due to social changes, as few young people were any longer willing to endure the harsh life of highway robbers in the countryside.
 Instead, they prefer to join crime groups in the city, where life is easier.